kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I gave another (shorter) talk this Wednesday for our CS Club on Open Source projects involving Mathematics [ Oct ]
 - I attended the Google Developer Student Lead Summit in Sunnyvale (all expenses paid by Google) [ Oct ]
 - I gave another talk to a senior class on Interviewing, Job-hunting, Finances (basically life advice) [ Oct ]
-- I received a Udacity Technology Scholarship powered by Bertelsmann.
+- I received a Udacity Technology Scholarship powered by Bertelsmann for their AI track, specifically the "Intro to Deep Learning with Pytorch" course.
 Will probably do this over the winter break [ Nov ]
 - I received an Opportunity to attend both Twitter's MLFlock events for PhD ML students in Boston and New York; I attended the [event in New York City](https://mlflocktalkny2019.splashthat.com/) on Academia to Industry and Twitter technology [ Nov ]
 - I accepted an internship via Code2040 to work at Autodesk's Pier 9 for Summer 2020.
 I'm super excited.
 There are robots and there is data there, and my team is amazing! [ Nov ]